Chapter 3 Extra Practice

 2. The scatter plot shows the relationship between hours spent studying and exam scores.
 The line shown is the calculated line of best fit.
 The correlation coefficient is 0.69.

-e.
-The Sum of Squared Errors for a data set of 18 numbers is 49.
+5. The sum of squared errors for a dataset of 18 numbers is 49.
 What is the standard deviation?

-f.
-The Standard Deviation for the Sum of Squared Errors for a data set is 9.8.
+6. The standard deviation for the sum of squared errors for a dataset is 9.8.
 What is the cutoff for the vertical distance that a point can be from the line of best fit to be considered an outlier?

-3. The height (sidewalk to roof) of notable tall buildings in America is compared to the number of stories of the building (beginning at street level).
+3. The heights (sidewalk to roof) of notable tall buildings in America are compared to the number of stories of the building (beginning at street level).

 Height (in feet) Stories